OPPO: Accelerating PPO-based RLHF via Pipeline Overlap: OPPO: Overlapping PPO-based RLHF Training Pipelines

 Sequential dependencies across pipeline stages and the long-tailed distribution of response lengths often block downstream execution in PPO-based RLHF.
 For example, the reward model cannot begin the scoring of a sequence (rollout) until the actor completes generation for that sequence, leading to idle resources and underutilized GPUs.
 At the same time, heterogeneous resource utilization across models presents a new opportunity: while the upstream actor continues memory-intensive decoding, downstream operators (e.g., reward model) can start the (sub)prefilling of partial outputs in a streaming manner.

 By dividing actor generation into chunks and streaming them to the reward model, \name overlaps the actor decoding stage with the reward prefilling stage, hiding latency and reducing execution bubbles.
 This design naturally benefits setups where models are placed on separate GPUs, but also improves efficiency when models are colocated, due to their mismatched compute demands (Figure~\ref{fig:gpu-utilization}).
 To realize intra-step overlap, \name partitions actor outputs into right-sized chunks and streams each chunk to the reward model as it is generated.
 Scoring proceeds progressively within each PPO step: while the actor decodes the $k$-th chunk, the reward model concurrently processes the prefilling of $(k-1)$-th chunk.
-At the end of the step, the reward model completes the last-chunk prefilling and generates the score based on the entire sequence, whose previous chunks have already be processed.
+At the end of the step, the reward model completes prefilling for the final chunk and computes the score based on the entire sequence, whose previous chunks have been processed.

 Importantly, this streaming does not alter the response generation $y_i$, the policy log-probabilities, or the critic/value terms used in computing the advantage $\hat{A}(y_i)$.
-Formally, letting $y_i$ be the full response and $y_i^{(1)}, \dots, y_i^{(T_i)}$ its prefixes with $y_i^{(T_i)} = y_i$, the streamed gradient estimator is
+Formally, letting $y_i$ denote the full response and $y_i^{(1)}, \dots, y_i^{(T_i)}$ its prefixes with $y_i^{(T_i)} = y_i$, the streamed gradient estimator is

 where $\mathbf{1}_{\text{fin}}^{(i,t)}$ marks the final prefix.
 Because each sample follows exactly the same prefix, the inner sum collapses, and $\widehat{\mathbf g}_{\text{str}}(\theta) \equiv \widehat{\mathbf g}_{\text{std}}(\theta)$ point-wise.
 Thus, intra-step streaming does not change the PPO update, preserving both expectation and variance of the gradient estimator.